slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The most dangerous negotiation is the one you don’t know you’re in.'*

 <!--
-“You don’t convince people by challenging their longest and most firmly held opinions.
+> *'You don’t convince people by challenging their longest and most firmly held opinions.
 You find common ground and work from there.
 Or you look for leverage to make them listen.
-Or you create an alternative with so much support from other people that the opposition voluntarily abandons its views and joins your camp.”
-— Ryan Holiday, The Obstacle Is the Way
+Or you create an alternative with so much support from other people that the opposition voluntarily abandons its views and joins your camp.' -- Ryan Holiday, The Obstacle Is the Way*

 > *'Unexpressed feelings never die.'*
 > *'Releasing pressure is different from venting.'*